This website is intended for individuals living in the United States.

 Studies like Ntrust-2 rely on the cooperation of volunteer participants.
 While you are in this study, you will need to:

-• Follow instructions from your study doctor and team.
+• Follow instructions from your study doctor and team

-• Come to your study visits.
+• Come to your study visits

-• Complete the required tests and assessments.
+• Complete the required tests and assessments

-• Receive study infusions as scheduled.
+• Receive study infusions as scheduled

-• Complete self-monitoring activities.
+• Complete self-monitoring activities

-• Report any changes in your health.
+• Report any changes in your health

 You will have the full support of your study doctor and team.
 They will answer any questions you may have about what is expected of you.
 The study may also include additional requirements and restrictions as needed for your safety.

-Frequently asked questions
+Frequently asked questions (FAQs)

 • People participate in clinical studies for a variety of reasons.
-Some participate because they want the chance to receive an investigational product being evaluated as a potential treatment.
+Some participate because they want the chance to receive an investigational therapy being evaluated as a potential treatment.
 Others might want to learn more about their disease or health condition.
 They may want to play a more active role in their healthcare.
 The hope that they might help others living with the same disease in the future can motivate people as well.
 Each person can have their own reasons based on their unique health journey.

 • Studies follow specific standards and are closely regulated to help protect the participants.
-Studies are reviewed by independent groups called Institutional Review Boards (IRBs) or Ethics Committees (ECs) before they can begin.
+Studies are reviewed by independent groups called institutional review boards (IRBs) or ethics committees (ECs) before they can begin.
 The role of these groups is to ensure that the rights, safety, and well-being of study participants will be protected.
 Each study also includes strict safety measures and follows a written plan called a protocol.
 The protocol is designed to make sure study activities will be completed correctly and safely.

 • Your Ntrust-2 study doctor and team will provide study-related care.
 This will include study infusions, tests, and assessments.
 The study doctor and team have expertise in caring for people living with autoimmune diseases.
 They understand the daily challenges of these diseases.
 You will continue to receive healthcare not related to the study from providers of your choosing.